MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

 ## Referencing environment variables in parameter files

-If you don't want to hardcode the values in parameter files, for example, when the value is a secret.
+When the value is secret, then you do not need to hardcode them in parameter file.
 The parameter files support referencing the values from environment variables.
-You can use syntax `{{$env.YOUR_ENV_VARIABLE_NAME}}` in parameter values for the tool to resolve from current environment variable.
+You can use this syntax `{{$env.YOUR_ENV_VARIABLE_NAME}}` in parameter values for the tool to resolve from current environment variable.

 The following example reads the value of `mySelfHostedDbConnectionString` parameter from environment variable `DB_CONNECTION_STRING`: